 Free Local Library Curbside Pickup and Virtual Events – Libraries are starting to open up again for the summer, but there are still many virtual events.

 Free Virtual Storytimes – Libraries and bookstores alike have free virtual storytimes for kids and families at this time, and make a great, quiet summer break from the heat or rain.
 For example, Wild Rumpus Books in Minneapolis has free virtual storytimes each week.

 Free Build-a-Bear Virtual Workshop Every Wednesday – Build-a-Bear is offering free Virtual Workshops every Wednesday!
 There are activities, crafts and free printables.
 It will definitely help keep your kids busy during this time!

 Free Omnifest at the Science Museum of Minnesota (Learn at Home) – The Science Museum of Minnesota is open, but they have at-home virtual learning on their website.

 Free Minnesota Zoo Virtual Fun – The Minnesota Zoo is open but are also offering online learning options.

 Free Minnesota Printables, LiveCams and Activities to Do at Home – Check out my roundup of interactive, online Minnesota fun!

-Free Virtual Movie Summer Camp “CampDreamWorks” – DreamWorks Animation has created a free virtual movie summer camp called “Camp DreamWorks” and it launched June 22nd.
-Every week there are new show-inspired, easy-to-follow activities & livestreams for kids of all ages including Arts & Crafts, Sing-Alongs, Coloring Pages, Party Kits & more.
+Free Virtual Movie Summer Camp “CampDreamWorks” – Last summer, DreamWorks Animation created a free virtual movie summer camp called “Camp DreamWorks”.
+There are show-inspired, easy-to-follow activities & livestreams for kids of all ages including Arts & Crafts, Sing-Alongs, Coloring Pages, Party Kits & more.